Announcements :

 TVNZ Breakfast Show

-MWPS had chance to talk about an important issue on the TVNZ Breakfast Show last Wednesday.
+MWPS had a chance to talk about an important issue on the TVNZ Breakfast Show last Wednesday.
 Harmony and Kendrick did a fabulous job representing our kura.
 Kei te pai to mahi!
 Kendrick was fascinated by the TVNZ camera equipment and had a turn behind the lens.
 What a moment!

 The potential decision by this government to cut the Lunch in Schools Programme is deeply concerning for our community.
 This programme plays a crucial role in supporting our whānau by removing the burden of financial stress and worry, ensuring our tamariki have access to nutritious food and enabling working whānau to focus on other priorities, such as school, work and their health needs.